jerhoud/TensorMixedStates.jl/docs/src/manual.md

 - `Evolve` : do Hamiltonian or Lindbladian evolution
 - `Gates` : apply some gates
 - `PartialTrace` : trace the system over some sites (requires a mixed state)
-- `SteadyState` : compute the steady state of a Lindblad equation (requires a mixed state)
+- `SteadyState` : compute the steady state of a Lindblad equation (still experimental, requires a mixed state)

 with these phases we define a `SimData` object that describes the simulation and finally, we call